Reception-only wedding invitations that won't make your guests feel excluded or left out

-We did our wedding the same way: relatively intimate ceremony and dinner, and then wide open "Bring your friends!" crazy dance reception.
+Ooh ooh, I can answer this one!
+When I got married, I had a relatively intimate afternoon ceremony and dinner, and then an open-invitation “Bring your friends!” crazy dance party reception that night.
 We invited these reception guests via an evite that read:

-You can read more about how we did this in the book, but in terms of invitation wording ...
-I wouldn't recommend doing it the way we did.
-Personally, I don't think there's any need to even mention the ceremony on the reception invitations.
+You can read more about how we did this in the Offbeat Bride book, but in terms of how to word wedding invitations for reception only… I actually would NOT recommend doing it the way we did.
+Personally, I don't think there's any need to even mention the ceremony on reception-only invitations.

 Even if you're just trying to be nice, there's no need to talk about the part of the wedding they can't attend when inviting them to the part that they can.
 "We love you but you can't come to this part — but we still love you ... no seriously!"
 It's just rubbing salt into a wound that people didn't even know they had.
 Rather, just focus your invitation wording on how excited you are to have them attend your reception, how awesome the event is going to be, etc etc. Most folks think ceremonies are boring anyway, so don't let them in on the fact that yours is going to be awesome.
 Just invite them to the reception and leave it at that!